 \section{Introduction}

 Vector autoregression (VAR) has emerged as the standard-bearer for macroeconomic forecasting since the seminal work of \cite{sims1980}.
-VAR is also widely applied in numerous fields, including climatology, neuroscience, and signal processing.
-The number of VAR parameters grows quadratically with the the number of component series, and, in the words of Sims, this ``profligate parameterization'' becomes intractable for large systems of variables.
-Without further assumptions, VAR modeling is infeasible except in limited situations in which the number of components and the lag order are small.
+VAR is also widely applied in numerous fields, including finance (e.g., \citealp{han15}), neuroscience (e.g, \citealp{hyvarinen}), and signal processing (e.g., \citealp{basu19}).
+The number of VAR parameters grows quadratically with the the number of component series, and, in the words of Sims, this ``profligate parameterization'' becomes intractable for large systems.
+Without further assumptions, VAR modeling is infeasible except in limited situations with small number of components and lag order.